 - Grease 2 custard cups thoroughly with butter and dust with cinnamon sugar.

-- In a large saucepan, heat the butter over medium until it just starts to melt.
+- In a saucepan, heat the butter over medium until it just starts to melt.
 Add the chopped chocolate, reduce heat to low, then stir until melted and smooth.

 - Remove from heat and stir in the sugar.
 Let cool slightly if mixture seems very hot (it shouldn’t be), then whisk in the egg and the yolk.
 Whisk in the flour until blended.